vernor1/Bosch-Challenge/README.md

 **The car completes its trip within 360 seconds**

-Any submissions that don't finish within 360 seconds will be considered invalid.
+A trip which doesn't finish within 360 seconds is considered invalid.

 ----------------------------------------------------------------------------------------------------------------------------------------

 **Submission file must meet naming standards**

-Your .zip file must include main.cpp and all the code required to successfully compile.
-In addition, you must use the following map name in your code: highway_map_bosch1.csv
+THe .zip file includes main.cpp and all the code required to successfully compile.
+In addition, the following map is used: data/highway_map_bosch1.csv